erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

         print "i is less then zero"
 ```
 ###### Loops
-The language has three types of loops: *while*, *do .. while* and *for .. in*.
+Three types of loops are available: *while*, *do .. while* and *for .. in*.
 The while loop evaluates the conditional expression before the loop is entered, whereas for the do .. while loop this is only done after the loop has been executed.
 So the statement block of a do .. while loop is executed at least once.
 ```
 int n = 0
 while n